IBM Cloud Docs

 No preference: Select this option if you do not have a hosting preference.

 Same server : Select this option to host all instances on the same server.
 A placement group is automatically created.
-The instance name that is previously provided will be used as the group name and cannot be edited.
+The instance name that is previously provided is used as the group name and cannot be edited.

 Numerical prefix : Select this option to add numbers before the name of the virtual server.
 If, for example, the first Power Virtual Server name is Austin the next name for the virtual instance is 1Austin.